How Often Should You Bathe Your Dog?

 For hairless breeds, weekly bathing is essential.
 Hairless breeds are missing out on the protection a coat provides and are at a higher risk of developing painful skin conditions.
 Dogs with oily skin, like Basset Hounds and Cocker Spaniels, also might need weekly bathing and daily brushing to remove excess oil from sitting against their skin.

-Unfortunately, skin issues and allergies are common with many breeds, requiring a regular bathing schedule utilizing a medicated shampoo.
+Unfortunately, skin conditions and allergies are common with many breeds.
+If your dog is showing signs of allergies, a regular bathing schedule utilizing a medicated shampoo could help give them some relief.
 This shampoo and the directions for how often to use it should be given by your veterinarian, with routine follow-up appointments to monitor its effectiveness.

 Some minor cases of itching and skin irritation can be cleared up with regular baths.
 Colloidal oatmeal soap can help soothe redness and irritation, providing much-appreciated relief to your furry friend.